zededa/terraform-provider-zedcloud/README.md

 ### Product

-Product documentation including explanation of workflows and data schemas can be found under https://help.zededa.com/hc/en-us
+Product documentation including explanations of workflows and data schemas can be found under https://help.zededa.com/hc/en-us

 ## Installation and configuration